daniel-gomm/daniel-gomm.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-First year PhD student at the [Database Architectures Group](https://www.cwi.nl/en/groups/database-architectures/) at Centrum Wiskunde & Informatica (CWI) and the [Information Retrieval Lab](https://irlab.science.uva.nl/) at the University of Amsterdam, researching at the intersection of generative AI, information retrieval, and structured data.
+I am a PhD student at the [Database Architectures Group](https://www.cwi.nl/en/groups/database-architectures/) at Centrum Wiskunde & Informatica (CWI) and the [Information Retrieval Lab](https://irlab.science.uva.nl/) at the University of Amsterdam, researching at the intersection of generative AI, information retrieval, and structured data.
 With my research I contribute towards democratizing insights from the wealth of structured data (tables, relational